node-apn/node-apn/doc/connection.markdown

  - `maxConnections` {Number} The maximum number of connections to create for sending messages.
 (Defaults to: `1`)

+ - `connectTimeout` {Number} The duration of time the module should wait, in milliseconds, when trying to establish a connection to Apple before failing.
+0 = Disabled. {Defaults to: `10000`}

  - `connectionTimeout` {Number} The duration the socket should stay alive with no activity in milliseconds.
 0 = Disabled.
 (Defaults to: `0`)

   - `connectionRetryLimit` {Number} The maximum number of connection failures that will be tolerated before `apn` will "terminate".
 [See below.](#connectionretrylimit) (Defaults to: 10)